Skip to Main Content

 What makes this example so instructive is that the bottle glass is a deep blue color.
 So, of course it would follow that blue glass transmits blue light preferentially, right?

-Conversely, it is this lack of penetration depth, however, that makes blue light more useful for imaging shallow surface features of black rubber compounds or laser etchings, for instance (Fig. 44).
-The amount of surface scattering of shorter wavelengths is proportional to the 4th power of the frequency, but recall that shorter wavelengths have higher frequencies.
+Conversely, it is this lack of penetration depth, however, that makes blue light more useful for imaging shallow surface features of black rubber compounds or laser etchings, for instance (Fig. 43).
+The amount of surface scattering of shorter wavelengths is proportional to the 4th power of the frequency; recall that shorter wavelengths have higher frequencies.

 Gear face, laser etch – limited to high-angle of incidence, a – No response from the etch with red 660 nm light, b – Significant light scattering from the shorter wavelength blue 470 nm.